Babies and children are undeniably messy.

 Personally, I find cloth wipes far more effective at clean ups at both change time and meal times than disposable wipes.
 Each wipe is like a mini bed bath, plus they are for more gentle on sensitive skin, and kinder to your bank balance too.

-I use the cloth wipes from Cheeky Wipes and wouldn’t be without them.
+I use the cloth wipes from Cheeky Wipes* and wouldn’t just love them.

 As I mentioned in the video, I have 2 types of wipes from Cheeky Wipes, the bamboo velour (a natural fabric) and the bamboo velour and minkee wipes (part natural part synthetic).
 The bamboo wipes are more absorbent than the minkee wipes, but I find that the minkee wipes stay softer for longer after being constantly washed.